sckid1108/OpenSourceCode/Verilog/README.md

 FSM design, we recommend compare your code against the items in this checklist.

 <b>Checklist item:</b> Engineers should generally declare all FSM ports and all FSM internal signals to be
-of type logic. <i>Note that when you use logic for a port and the preprocessor macro `default_nettype none you need to  declare the port type either wire or reg otherwise the synthesizer could give you an error.
+of type logic. <i>Note that when you use "logic" for a port and the preprocessor macro "`default_nettype none" you need to  declare the port type either wire or reg otherwise the synthesizer could give you an error.
 -MM </i>